Drheisen1/Authoria-Requiem-Reforged/README.md

   Legacy of the Dragonborn, DAc0da, Vigilant, Glenmoril, Unslaad, The Forgotten City, Wyrmstooth, Sirenroot, Olenveld, Ascend, Sleepwalking into a Nightmare — and many more.

 - **Combat:**
-  Features For Honor (With stances in the future), full MCO integration, and a suite of enemy balance and difficulty tweaks.
+  Features For Honor, full MCO integration, and a suite of enemy balance and difficulty tweaks.
 The combat system supports a challenging but fair experience where any playstyle is viable—battlemage, stealth archer, heavy melee, dual wield, and more.

 - **City and World Overhauls:**
   Each city overhaul has been selectively picked to result in the best possible visuals: